MichaelCurrin/vsc-extension-quickstart/docs/development.md

 That will also run the TypeScript compile and lint steps.

-Note that you must exit all instances of VS Code to run the tests, or you'll get this error:
+Note that you must **exit** all instances of VS Code to run the tests, or you'll get this error:

 ```
 [main 2021-01-13T15:54:07.713Z] Running extension tests from the command line is currently
 only supported if no other instance of Code is running.
 ```

-When VS Code was closed, I found this step runs and gets stuck with the instance open.
+Note - with VS Code was closed, I found this test step runs and gets stuck with the instance open.
+I don't know if that was always the case.

-You can also run tests with VS Code open using another approach.
-If you use the _Debug_ tab in VS Code, you can run _Extension Tests_, that will open up another VS Code window.
+You can also run tests with VS Code **open** using another approach below.

+### Run tests in Debug mode

+Open _Debug_ tab in VS Code.

+Click run for _Extension Tests_.

+That will open up another VS Code window with the extension added and it will run tests.

+It is useful to have VS Code run lighter without other extensions.
+While not part of the quickstart, see the `--disable-extensions` flag added in [launch.json](/.vscode/launch.json) arguments.

 ## Commands